epwalsh/rust-dl-webserver/README.md

 ## Features

 - Batched prediction when GPU is detected with tunable batch size, otherwise uses batch size of 1.
-- Back-pressure mechanism that will return a 503 status code if the GPU gets back-logged from too many requests.
+- Back-pressure mechanism that will return a 503 status code if the server gets back-logged with too many requests.

 ## Setup